Schwidola0607/image_segmentation/TeamProposal.md

 # Final Project Proposal

 ## Leading Question
 * Use network flow algorithms to divide small greyscale images into their foreground and background.
+We plan to use this algorithm to carry out image segmentation, a process that partitions an image into regions based on distinctive features/outlines.
+* Motivation: Image segmentation has novel applications in many fields, most notably in automated driving which needs to find distinct features while driving (ie. people, signs, traffic lights, street markings, etc).

 ## Dataset Acquisition and Processing
 * **Data Format\:** We will use the CIFAR-10 dataset (https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset consists of 60000 32x32 color images stored in 6 separate binary files.
 We will use a subset of this dataset consisting of 1000 randomly chosen images.
 * **Data Correction\:** Since the input dataset does not come as PNGs, we will have to do some preprocessing work in a Python notebook to produce our 1000 PNG sample.
 To simplify things, we also want our PNGs to be grayscale so we will pass those images into lab_intro’s grayscale function.
+* ** Data Processing\:** We will call our network flow algorithm on our image and find a min-cut from our resulting flow graph.
+The min-cut is then used to draw the actual outline where the image is segmented.
 * **Data Storage\:**
   * A pixel in the image is a vertex in the graph labeled in row-major order.
 These vertices are called pixel vertices.
 In addition, there are two extra vertices that serve as the source and the sink.
   * There are two types of edges in this graph: n-links, which connect neighboring pixels and t-links connect the pixels with the source vertex and sink vertex.